High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Comparison of CO emitters in different clusters

 \section{Comparison of CO emitters in different clusters}

-\restartappendixnumbering {In order to compare with CO emitters in XCS J2215 fairly, we measure the effective radii of CO~(2--1) line emission of eight SpARCS J0225 galaxies reported in \cite{2019ApJ...870...56N} in the same manner described in Section \ref{subsec:Subsec3.2}.
+\restartappendixnumbering {In order to compare with the CO emitters in XCS J2215 fairly, we measure the effective radii of the CO~$J$~=~2--1 line emissions of eight SpARCS J0225 galaxies reported in \cite{2019ApJ...870...56N}, in the same manner as described in Section \ref{subsec:Subsec3.2}.
 As a result, we successfully measure six CO sizes.
-Figure \ref{fig:Fig10} illustrates the comparison of the 1.6 $\mu$m and CO sizes of CO emitters in XCS J2215 or SpARCS J0225.
+Figure \ref{fig:Fig10} illustrates the comparison of the 1.6 $\mu$m and CO sizes of the CO emitters in XCS J2215 or SpARCS J0225.
 For both galaxy populations, the 1.6 $\mu$m sizes tend to be larger than the CO sizes.
-This trend is more pronounced in {\it uv}-based measurements than the image-based for SpARCS J0225, since the CO sizes are systematically smaller in {\it uv}-based measurements.
-Compared to the nine CO emitters in XCS J2215, three out of six CO emitters in SpARCS J0225 are spatially larger in both radii.}
+This trend is more pronounced in the {\textit uv}-based measurements than the image-based measurements for SpARCS J0225, since the CO sizes are systematically smaller in the {\textit uv}-based measurements.
+Compared to the nine CO emitters in XCS J2215, three of the six CO emitters in SpARCS J0225 are spatially larger in both radii.}

 \end{appendix}